Sewer Line Repair & Replacement

 New sewer line repair methods have been developed

-Customarily repair performed on damaged sewer and drain lines was performed while using the trench method, also referred to as the “open-cut” method, to read the damaged underground pipes.
-This included a backhoe to open the and restore the work area.
+Repair was performed on damaged sewer and drain lines while using the trench method, also referred to as the “open-cut” method, to reach the damaged underground pipes.
+This included a backhoe to open and restore the work area.
 Trenchless repair methods are used with the help of video camera inspection, which limits the destruction to the surrounding property.